People are not what they portray publicly. Not even close.

 Something I’ve learned through all of this….There are some really good people out there.

 Something else I have learned through all of this…There are some really bad people out there.

 Just because an athlete is publicly anti-drug doesn’t mean shit to me.
 Great when someone legitimately wants a clean sport, but too many cases where it turned out to be BS.
 You just never know.
 Like the old, “so and so has never failed a drug test”.
 Can’t believe that actually means something to some people.

 The sexual double standard for women kills me.

 LinkedIn is a pickup site.
 I kid you not.
 Geez!
 It’s comical.

 You have no idea who participates in sex for money on both ends.
 You’d be blown away.

-Drug problem was awful when I competed.
-Shoe exec I worked with recently told me it’s even worse now.
+The drug problem was awful when I competed.
+The shoe exec I worked with recently told me it’s even worse now.
 Hard to fathom & sad.

 My book has been well received, but those who don’t like it tend to consistently get bogged down by the moral element of the sex.
 They never get to the illness element.
 For each their own, but for the life of me, I don’t understand why so many in this country are so uptight about the word that starts with S and ends in X. SexSexSexSex.
 There, I said it.